temporalio/edu-ai-workshop-mcp/README.md

 ## How to Use this Repository

-1. To present this workshop, present in Codespace so that students don't need to download any software on their machines.
+1. To try this workshop, use in Codespace so that you don't need to download any software on their machines.
 To do so, refer to [this document](./codespaces.md).
 2. This repository contains the Jupyter notebooks under [the notebooks directory](./notebooks).
-The notebooks are used as an educational tool for students to get practice with being hands-on with Temporal.
+The notebooks are used as an educational tool for to get practice with being hands-on with Temporal.
 3. The slides that accompany the Jupyter notebooks are [here](https://docs.google.com/presentation/d/1MF9Rm-Ii5QjI1BVnRmuSZtHuV0NAA-besDfcongG6VU/edit?usp=drive_link).
-4. The instructor goes through the slides.
-When there is a a little icon of a person at a keyboard on the bottom right of the slides, this lets students know that it's time to get hands-on and move to the notebooks.
+4. When there is a a little icon of a person at a keyboard on the bottom right of the slides, this lets you know that it's time to get hands-on and move to the notebooks.
-5. There will also be time for students to practice working independently with the material in the [exercises directory](./exercises/).
+5. There will also be time for you to practice working independently with the material in the [exercises directory](./exercises/).
 The Jupyter notebooks will reference when it's time to do work on an exercise directory.
 6. For the self-serve version of this workshop (no need for slides), refer to the `self-serve-version` branch on this repository.

 ## Workshop Overview